 Most people have to stay in the hospital for at least a few days after a heart attack.
 Those who have undergone bypass surgery will need to stay longer — sometimes a week or more.

-Some people may be able to return to work and other activities after 2 weeks, while others will require several months of recovery time.
+Some people may be able to return to work and other activities after

 The survival rate for heart attacks is now 90%.
 This is because doctors are now much more able to diagnose and treat heart attacks.
 Therefore, receiving immediate medical treatment is crucial.